 Sunrise Ranch’s drug & alcohol addiction treatment is rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life.

 Our drug treatment center in Southern CA is very successful in helping men overcome addiction and alcoholism.
 Here is a day in the life of our drug rehab.

-Clients at Sunrise Recovery follow a highly structured daily routine.
-The day begins at 6:30 a.m. when the clients wake up in their spacious, sun-lit rooms on our 9 acre ranch in the Riverside foothills.
+Clients at Sunrise Ranch follow a highly structured daily routine.
+The day begins at 6:30 a.m. when the clients wake up in their spacious, sun-lit rooms on our 9-acre ranch in the Riverside foothills.

 Led by a marriage and family therapist, this group helps clients work through their underlying feelings and issues by guiding them through our research-based recovery curriculum.
 Men and women learn about the disease of addiction, anger management, communication skills, relapse prevention, spirituality and other recovery-related topics.

 Lectures are educational sessions about addiction and recovery led by our marriage and family therapist.